 The Covers: The Flaming Lips featuring Miley Cyrus

 Lastly, is the Flaming Lips featuring Miley Cyrus’ rendition.
-Their rendition is quite different from the Elton John’s cover since theirs was highly guitar heavy and louder.
+Their rendition is quite different from the Elton John’s cover since theirs was highly guitar-heavy and louder.

 The Flaming Lips are an American rock band from Oklahoma with their sound described as multi-layered and psychedelic in nature (theflaminglips.com).
 They have recorded several albums in the 1980s and 1990s.
-They have maintained a critical respect and made more hit singles in US and UK.
+They have maintained critical respect and made more hit singles in the US and UK.

 Along with them is Miley Cyrus.
 She is a contemporary artist who is formerly a Disney icon for Hannah Montana.
 She became an overnight sensation in 2006 as the star of the popular Disney television series which allowed her to launch her own recording career (mtv.com).
 She is a controversial artist who never stops in making experiments in her music videos.
 She gained the peak of her career when she shifted from a conservative and youth icon to a liberated one.
 She could be remembered with her controversial twerking in the VMA Awards.
 She is also known to smoke weed.

-In the music video, it starts with Miley screaming because her brains were so called stolen.
+In the music video, it starts with Miley screaming because her brains were supposedly stolen.
 The song goes on with a totally naked girl running here and there holding the pink substance which is the brain of Miley.
 Several surreal concepts were also present like creatures with indiscernible characters with heads of candy canes etc. The girl jumps and walks around naked and gets finally caught by these characters.
 In the entire music video, she fell here and there.
 Ideas of acid were present all throughout the song.
 The colors were highly psychedelic and hallucinogenic in nature.
-This is in coherence with the meaning and theme of the song and aside from that the band which covered it are known for their psychedelic songs.
+This is in coherence with the meaning and theme of the song and aside from that the band which covered it is known for their psychedelic songs.

 More than that, repetitive scenes of lips with an eye image smoking were flashed all throughout the music video.
-The images were really beyond the reality.
+The images were really beyond reality.